Skip to main content

 Don't miss any assistance opportunities.

-File your FAFSA or California Dream Act Application (if AB540 eligible) each year by the March 2 deadline.
+File your FAFSA or California Dream Act Application (if AB540 eligible) by the May 2 deadline.
 When you file your FAFSA or California Dream Act Application on time each year, you'll be considered for the best types of financial aid.

 Submit Required Documents Before the Deadline